SpaceDustTeapot/bunkerchan-fe/README.md

 Frontend of bunkerchan.
-Uses lynxchan 2.2.8.
+Uses lynxchan 2.3.x.

-old shit below idk lol
+Addons used with this frontend: https://github.com/comraderat/bunkerchan-addons

+Based on PenumbraLynx
 ----
 **PenumbraLynx** is an updated version of [8TailedLynx](https://gitgud.io/obongo/8TailedLynx)'s Penumbra version.